georgemarsh1809/cgi-chat-tool/README.md

+# notes

-# in the npm install if you a load of deprecations or warnings, dont worry. its normal. as long as there isnt any `critical` ones.
+in the npm install if you a load of deprecations or warnings, dont worry. its normal. as long as there isnt any `critical` ones.

+## fixes

+- file attach doesnt work

+## Potential improvements

+Chat:
+-> image upload allows any filetype
+-> after image upload does not show any confirmation of image -> Can send an empty text message

 # Getting Started with Create React App